torrinworx/destam-web-core/README.md

 # destam-web-core

-This package abstracts the core functionality of [OpenGig.org](https://github.com/torrinworx/OpenGig.org) into a reusable client-server setup for any web project.
-It is built on websockets for communication between the client and server.
+This package abstracts the core functionality of [OpenGig.org](https://github.com/torrinworx/OpenGig.org) into a reusable client-server setup for any web project. destam-web-core's goal is to reduce boilerplate components needed to setup web platforms.

 Features: